-The Commission consulted with their Finance Technical Advisory Committee (FTAC)7 on options to address potential gaps in benefits and out-of-pocket costs for Medicare enrollees in Washington's future universal health care system.
-Six options8 were evaluated along with the pros and cons of each.9
+The Commission consulted with FTAC7 on options to address potential gaps in benefits and out-of-pocket costs for Medicare enrollees in Washington's future universal health care system.
+Six options8 were evaluated, along with the pros and cons of each.

-Of the six options, establishing a system to directly reimburse Medicare enrollees for cost-sharing and for services covered by the universal system but not by Medicare would be the most expedient for the state to implement.
+Of the six options, establishing a system to directly reimburse Medicare enrollees for cost-sharing and services covered by the universal system (not by Medicare) would be the most expedient for the state to implement.
 For example, this option allows the most flexibility to fully address gaps and would not require waivers nor result in delays due to legal challenges.
 This option could also be explored in conjunction with a waiver as a tool for cost containment.